pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/README.md

 * Ensure that you have a working [Amazon SageMaker Studio](https://aws.amazon.com/sagemaker/studio/) environment and that it has been updated.

 * Follow the steps below to download the dataset.
-    - 1. Download the [Hotel Booking Demand dataset](https://www.kaggle.com/jessemostipak/hotel-booking-demand) from the specified location.
+1. Download the [Hotel Booking Demand dataset](https://www.kaggle.com/jessemostipak/hotel-booking-demand) from the specified location.
-    - 2. Create a private S3 bucket to upload the dataset in.
+2. Create a private S3 bucket to upload the dataset in.
 You can reference the instructions for bucket creaiton [here] https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html
-    - 3. Upload the data in step 1 to the bucket created in step 2.
+3. Upload the data in step 1 to the bucket created in step 2.
 Steps to upload the data can be found [here] https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html
+4. Note the S3 URL for the file uploaded in Step 3 before moving to the next sextion.
 This data will be used as input to the Datawrangler during the data preprocessing.
-Please check the S3 location to make sure the files are uploaded successfully before moving to the next section.

-## Importing datasets from a data source (S3) to Data Wrangler
+## Importing Datasets from a data source (S3) to Data Wrangler
-Before applying various data transformations, we need to explore the data to find correlation and target leakage.
-Please refer to **[Exploratory Data Analysis](/Data-Import.md)** and follow steps for importing the data.
+The hotel-bookings.csv file uploaded in rpevious section needs to be imported in Data Wrangler as input.
+Please refer to **[Importing Dataset from S3](/Data-Import.md)** and follow steps for importing the data.

 ### Exploring Data
 Before applying various data transformations, we need to explore the data to find correlation and target leakage.
 Please refer to **[Exploratory Data Analysis](/Data-Exploration.md)** and follow steps on Data exploration.